Skip to content

 LeftRight

-In calls with the leaders of Pakistan and Russia on Thursday, President Masoud Pezeshkian set out three conditions for Ceasefire.
-First: recognition of Iran's "legitimate rights" — language encompassing both the nuclear programme and regional influence.
-Second: reparations for damage from US-Israeli strikes, with no figure named.
-Third: binding international guarantees against future military aggression.
+President Masoud Pezeshkian outlined three ceasefire conditions in calls with the leaders of Pakistan and Russia: (1) recognition of Iran's 'legitimate rights' encompassing the nuclear programme and regional influence, (2) reparations for damage from US-Israeli strikes with no figure named, and (3) binding international guarantees against future military aggression.
+These conditions are incompatible with Washington's demand for unconditional surrender and Israel's stated goal of government replacement.

 Six commercial vessels struck in 14 hours across 200 kilometres, from Hormuz to Iraq's Basra oil terminal.
 Iran deployed explosive drone boats for the first time — a weapon it previously only supplied to proxies — and extended the maritime war into the waters that carry Iraq's sole significant source of hard currency.